maxpiva/Sushi.Net/README.md

 ## v1.0.0 Still Beta :O

 This work is based on [Sushi](https://github.com/tp7/Sushi) and the command syntax is pretty similar, the only real difference is that the output parameter is a path, not a subtitle.
-I heavy recommend following the original Sushi [Wiki](https://github.com/tp7/Sushi/wiki) before using this program.
+I highly recommend following the original Sushi [Wiki](https://github.com/tp7/Sushi/wiki) before using this program.

-## Additionaly Sushi.Net supports:
+## Additionally Sushi.Net supports:

-* Automatic Audio Shifting from from different audio sources with same content.
+* Automatic Audio Shifting from different audio sources with the same content.
 * Automatic Audio Shifting from different audio languages.
 * Multiple Subtitles
 * Support Resizing the subtitles (ass,ssa) to the destination video